rainjs/rainjs/doc/source/proposals/distributed_websockets.rst

     .. figure:: ../images/proposals/websockets.png

 In order to resolve the coordination problem the ``Mothership`` was added to the architecture.
-It knows about all the RAIN servers and the components deployed on them.
+It's role is to be aware of all the RAIN servers and the components deployed on them.
 At startup, each RAIN server connects to the ``Mothership`` and registers all the components, websocket channels and intents (a persistent TCP connection is used to communicate between the RAIN server and the ``Mothership``).